apache/nuttx/configs/sama5d3x-ek/README.txt

       Other file systems are not recommended because only NXFFS can handle bad blocks and only NXFFS performs wear-leveling.

-      NOTE:  NXFFS is very slow.
-The first time that you start the system, be prepared for a long wait; NXFFS will need to format the NAND volume.
-I have lots of debug on so I don't yet know what the optimized wait would be.
-But with debug ON, software ECC, and no DMA the wait is in many tens of minutes, even hours if many debug options are enabled.
+      NOTE:  NXFFS can be very slow.
+The first time that you start the system, be prepared for a wait; NXFFS will need to format the NAND volume.
+I have lots of debug on so I don't yet know what the optimized wait will be.
+But with debug ON, software ECC, and no DMA the wait is in many tens of minutes (and substantially  longer if many debug options are enabled.

+      [I don't yet have data for the more optimal cases.
+It will be significantly less, but still not fast.]

       On subsequent boots, after the NXFFS file system has been created the delay will be less.
-But the NAND-related boot time can still be substantial.
-This is because NXFFS needs to scan the NAND device and build the in-memory dataset needed to access NAND.
-It is recommended you create a separated thread at boot time to bring up NXFFS so that you don't delay the boot-to-prompt time excessively.
+When the new file system is empty, it will be very fast.
+But the NAND-related boot time can become substantial when there has been a lot of usage of the NAND.
+This is because NXFFS needs to scan the NAND device and build the in-memory dataset needed to access NAND and there is more that must be scanned after the device has been used.
+You may want tocreate a separate thread at boot time to bring up NXFFS so that you don't delay the boot-to-prompt time excessively in these longer delay cases.

       NOTE:  There is another NXFFS related issue:  When the FLASH is fully used, NXFFS will restructure the entire FLASH, the delay to